snowmate/snowmate-gitlab-runner/README.md

 - `SNOWMATE_GITLAB_GROUP_TOKEN`
     Snowmate requires this token to create a comment on GitLab's pull request successfully, as shown below:
     ![Snowmate's Pull Request Comment](https://github.com/snowmate/snowmate-gitlab-runner/blob/master/gitlab_comment.png)

+    You should generate a group access token and add it to your project's GitLab variables, just as you did with SNOWMATE_CLIENT_ID and SNOWMATE_SECRET_KEY.
-    For detailed instructions on how to create a group access token, please refer to our [documentation](https://docs.snowmate.io/docs/create-a-new-snowmate-project).
+    For detailed instructions on how to do just that, please refer to our [documentation](https://docs.snowmate.io/docs/creating-group-access-tokens).
     If, for any reason, you are unable to create this token, you can still enjoy our product without receiving the comment.

 **Happy Integrating!**